Before I start writing about our week in Dubai I have a confession to make, I thought I would really dislike Dubai.

 After a few hours of sleep, we woke up to the amazing view from my friend’s 60th floor flat.
 We stayed in the Marina, which I would recommend if you fancy walking to restaurants and bars, while still being close to the beach.

 After taking about a hundred pictures of the Marina’s skyline we went down to the tower’s pool area.
 Most residential towers have a pool and a gym so if you are on a budget have a look at Airbnb as the facilities are comparable to hotels’ and all you have to do is a little shop for breakfast/lunch/dinner.
-Also, here are more accommodation options in Dubai you can check out!
+Also, here are some great luxury hotels and here are even more accommodation options in Dubai you can check out!

 The afternoon of day one was spent swimming and napping, followed by a tasty steak in one of the hotel’s restaurants around.
 Of course, another million pictures of the nighttime view were taken once back at our friend.
 I mean that look at this…